stackwonderflow/Svelte_MyWebapp/README.md

 # Portfolio_Webapp
 #### Video Demo:  <URL HERE>
 #### Description:
 This project is a svelte web app hosted on GitHub Pages.
 Initially, I was just going to make this project simply using vanilla HTML, CSS, and JavaScript.
 I decided against this because I wanted to learn a new webframework.
 The content of the pages took surprisingly little time when compared with getting all of the components to function as expected and  deciding on styling.
+I was having a lot of problems with file deletion due to attempting to deploy from the main branch, which were resolved by deploying to a separate branch (gh-pages).
 TODO
 Pages I made
 home.svelte